Healthy No-Bake Carrot Cake Energy Bites

 - Optional: shredded coconut to cover

-- Optional: plain greek yogurt, creamy peanut butter (to serve)
+- Optional: plain greek yogurt, creamy peanut butter (to serve) (benefits of Greek yogurt)

 - Wash and peel 1-2 carrots (depending on size).
 Roughly chop and add to a food processor to shred them.
 Set shredded carrots aside in a large mixing bowl.